 Dr. Mann received his undergraduate degrees in Physics and Applied Math from the University of California at Berkeley, an M.S. degree in Physics from Yale University, and a Ph.D. in Geology & Geophysics from Yale University.
 His research involves the use of theoretical models and observational data to better understand Earth’s climate system.

 Dr. Mann was a Lead Author on the Observed Climate Variability and Change chapter of the Intergovernmental Panel on Climate Change (IPCC) Third Scientific Assessment Report in 2001 and was organizing committee chair for the National Academy of Sciences Frontiers of Science in 2003.
 He has received a number of honors and awards including NOAA’s outstanding publication award in 2002 and selection by Scientific American as one of the fifty leading visionaries in science and technology in 2002.
 He contributed, with other IPCC authors, to the award of the 2007 Nobel Peace Prize.
-He was awarded the Hans Oeschger Medal of the European Geosciences Union in 2012.
+He was awarded the Hans Oeschger Medal of the European Geosciences Union in 2012 and was awarded the National Conservation Achievement Award for science by the National Wildlife Federation in 2013.
+He made Bloomberg News’ list of fifty most influential people in 2013.
+In 2014, he received the Friend of the Planet Award from the National Center for Science Education.
 He is a Fellow of both the American Geophysical Union and the American Meteorological Society.

 More information about his research and publication record can be found here.

 All posts by mike.